 If additional employees are still needed after application of the above, the Employer shall assign other employees as needed.
-To the extent practicable, an effort will be made to schedule available and qualified part-time flexibles and casuals for such overtime work prior to requiring full-time employees not on the "Overtime Desired" list or "Full-Time Volunteer" lists to work such overtime.
+To the extent practicable, an effort will be made to schedule available (on duty at the time that the selection of employees for overtime is made) and qualified casuals, Mail Handler Assistants, and/or part-time flexible employees for such work prior to requiring full-time employees not on the "Overtime Desired" list or "Full-Time Volunteer" lists to work such overtime.
 If qualified full-time regular employees not on the "Overtime Desired" list or either of the volunteer lists are required to work overtime, it shall be on a rotating basis with the first opportunity assigned to the junior employee.